Serious Bacterial

 Cefepime-taniborbactam drug development project

-In March 2022, GARDP welcomed positive results in Venatorx’s pivotal phase 3 clinical trial for cefepime-taniborbactam, and a New Drug Application is on track to be filed with the US Food and Drug Administration (FDA) in 2023.
-If approved by the FDA, cefepime-taniborbactam will be the first new antibiotic treatment to be launched and developed in collaboration with GARDP.
+In March 2022, GARDP welcomed positive results in Venatorx’s pivotal phase 3 clinical trial for cefepime-taniborbactam, and a New Drug Application was accepted for review by the US Food and Drug Administration (FDA) in August 2023.
+If successful, cefepime-taniborbactam would become the first new treatment in GARDP’s clinical development portfolio to be approved, marking an important milestone to pave the way towards equitable access to new antibiotic treatments.

 GARDP and Venatorx are committed to working together to distribute cefepime-taniborbactam on an affordable basis worldwide.
 GARDP has exclusive rights to distribute and sub-distribute cefepime-taniborbactam in certain low- and lower middle-income countries, as well as in the public markets in India and South Africa.